stackbit-projects/magical-iron-e6244/content/pages/index.md

     title: Welcome To The TipsyTiger Club
     subtitle: ' '
   - section_id: congratulations
+    content: >
-    content: "Do you love alcohol?
+      Do you love alcohol?
 Do you feel like there is something larger than life waiting to happen?
-Do you sometimes wonder if you could be part of a fun and engaging party community from around the world?\n\n**Well, Congratulations.
-You found TipsyTigers!**\n\n\rYou’re about to be part of an ultra-exclusive community of alcoholic party degens cubs in the metaverse.\n\nThe TipsyTiger Club is home to 10,000 unique TipsyTigers NFT generated from 140+ hand-drawn traits.
+Do you sometimes wonder if you could be part of a fun and engaging party community from around the world?

+      **Well, Congratulations.
+You found the TipsyTiger Club!**

+      You’re about to be part of an ultra-exclusive community of alcoholic party degens cubs in the metaverse.

+      The TipsyTiger Club is home to 10,000 unique TipsyTigers NFT generated from 140+ hand-drawn traits.
 We are the party degens of the metaverse.
 If parties, drinks, raves surge through your veins, snag a TipsyTiger to be part of this revolutionary movement.
 This is a no bullshit NFT project - no cliché roadmap, no lame milestones, original giveaways.
 Just us being us, loving dranks, crypto, parties, all things NFT.
-And we are looking for like-minded degens to be a part of our family.\n"
+And we are looking for like-minded degens to be a part of our family.
     actions: []
     image_alt: lorem-ipsum
     media_position: left